nevrome/covid19germany/README.md

 ![cumul_numbers_per_100k](man/figures/cumul_numbers_per_100k.jpg)

 ## Simple Model
 A simple modelling approach to predict the number of future cases regresses historical counts on time.
 These predictions assume no further interventions like social distancing!
-Since the spread-dynamics are exponential, we choose a simple log-linear regression approach:
+Since the spread-dynamics are exponential, we choose a simple log-linear regression approach on new cases per day (i.e. not cumulative in this analysis):
 ```r
 ## globals:
 MIN.CASES=5